rturcotte861/GettingCleaningData_Project/CodeBook.md

 The file describes the meaning of each column in the tidy data set: "TidyData_Step5.txt".

+## The structure is as follow:
+### [column position] Variable name

+#

 ### [1] "Set"
 The original dataset was randomly partitioned into two sets: where 70% of the volunteers was selected for generating the training data and 30% the test data.
-Observations for this column are: "test" or "train".
+Observations for this column identify the set in which a subjects are: "test" or "train".

-[2] "Subject"
+### [2] "Subject"
+The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
+Observations for this column identify individual subjects: 1-30.

-[3] "Activity_label"
+### [3] "Activity_label"

 WALKING
 WALKING_UPSTAIRS
 WALKING_DOWNSTAIRS
 SITTING
 STANDING
 LAYING
+###
 [4] "TimeDomain_BodyAcceleration_Mean_in_X"
 [5] "TimeDomain_BodyAcceleration_Mean_in_Y"
 [6] "TimeDomain_BodyAcceleration_Mean_in_Z"